eocode/ISO8583-Dlib/README.md

 Easy library for use, create an specific API with your favorite framework and integrate with other systems

+## To Do

+* Validate in real use
+* Valid output
+* Complement json rules to process all Data Elements
+* Add logic for variable Data Elements
+* Add other output formats
+* Add other input formats
+* Make validations with a library as https://pydantic-docs.helpmanual.io/usage/validators or a simple implementation

 ## How to contribute

 Read CONTRIBUTTING.md file and make an issue and send a PR to improve